cchhaarroonn/Shooty/README.md

 ## Future updates (maybe)

 In future i might add big change so that plugin spawn npc instead of mob so it can use real valorant skins but i will see what will i do about that idea!

+## Note

+Compiled .jar file for your server is located in target folder and you can use Shooty-1.0.jar